Workflows

 or transaction

-idempotency, your inline writer also requires explicit idempotency.
+, your inline writer is also executed

 Use a self-documenting string as the idempotency alias, e.g.,